-The following projections assume an 7.75% investment return and salary increases of 3.75% each year in the future.
-Due to the new funding policy all future contribution rates are assumed to remain at 37.00% of payroll.
+The following projections assume a 7.75% investment return and salary increases of 3.75% each year in the future.
+Due to the funding policy, all future contribution rates are assumed to remain at 37.00% of payroll.

 Twenty-five Year Cash Flow Projection